15 patents in this list

 A protective cell phone case is designed to redirect radiation away from the user while amplifying sound and shielding radio signals for privacy.
 The case has a hinged front plate with slots and a lip to fit over the phone, a copper shield with sound openings, and a back plate with a camera slot.
 The copper shield is concave to redirect radiation away from the user.
 The case also has octagonal notches and dense wood material for enhanced sound amplification.

-3. Radiation-Redirecting Cell Phone Case with Audio Amplification Features
+3. Cell Phone Case with Hinged Front Plate and Integrated Concave Copper Shield for Radiation Redirection and Audio Amplification

 William James Scott, 2021